Football: FIFA President to conduct ‘spot check’ on CIFA progress Friday

 “They will only be here for four or five hours,” said Whittaker.
 “We will be reviewing the CIFA developmental plans, showing them what we have done, what is taking place, what we have planned for the future, and our strategic plans.”

 CIFA has been without financial support for three years, dating back to the arrest of former CIFA President Jeffrey Webb.
-The Cayman Islands Government has also omitted CIFA from its funding in its budget for the past three years, leaving the Association to solicit all funding from local stakeholders.
+The Cayman Islands Government has also omitted CIFA from any funding in its budget for the past three years, leaving the Association to solicit all money from local stakeholders.

 However, international football administrators have warmed to Cayman over the past year.